-While this page is designed to provide information regarding the Oklahoma Workers’ Compensation Act, it is by no means an exhaustive explanation of all its complex facets.
-If you require further details or would like to schedule a complimentary case evaluation for a work-related injury, please contact the workers comp lawyers at by calling Law Firm of Oklahoma today.
+While this page is designed to provide information regarding the Oklahoma Workers' Compensation Act, it is by no means an exhaustive explanation of all its complex facets.
+If you require further details or would like to schedule a complimentary case evaluation for a work-related injury, please contact the workers comp lawyers at the Law Firm of Oklahoma by calling (405) 608-4990 today.

 The purpose of workers' compensation is to cover the costs of medical and rehabilitative care of injured workers, as well as provide financial support for lost wages during treatment and recovery.
 Typically paid through the employer's insurance company, benefits may be available for employees who become ill or disabled, who re-injure a former injury, or suffer the worsening of a preexisting medical condition as the result of working conditions or a workplace accident, in addition to those who are injured on the job or while performing job-related duties.

 Essentially any injury, ailment, or disability which is sustained or exacerbated by working conditions or a workplace accident may be covered under Oklahoma Workers' Compensation.
 Such medical conditions or injuries include these and more:

 Workers' compensation benefits may be available to employees who re-injure a former non-work-related injury because of working conditions or while performing work-related duties.
 If you have a question about workers comp eligibility for a specific injury you have incurred, contact an Oklahoma Workers' Compensation attorney.